RavenSystem/mgostoHAA/README.md

 your device may be bricked, if you don't know how to flash a new firmware over a wired connection._

-Before flashing this firmware, connect your device to a WIFI network with internet access.
+Before flashing this firmware, connect your device to a WiFi network with internet access.
 From your browser, open the update URL for your device from the table below.
 Replace `shellyip` with the IP address of your Shelly.
 The device will restart one or two times and attempt to download .
-If this download succeeds, the device will restart again, and you will see a new WIFI network labeled _HAA-????_.
+If this download succeeds, the device will restart again, and you will see a new WIFI network labeled `HAA-??????`.
 This process should take no longer than 4 - 5 minutes, depending on your network connection.

 If the download fails, or your internet connection is disrupted, simply turn the